-When I arrive, I like to start with the detail photos (dress, shoes, invitations, rings, jewelry, etc).
+When I arrive, I like to start with the detail photos (dress, shoes, invitations, perfume, rings, jewelry, etc).
 I like about 30 minutes or so to get these photos done.

 Sometimes the hair and makeup areas can be messy due to the high volume of work they're doing, so typically hair and makeup photos are staged to where we can get you in a more photogenic spot.